genevievelyons/covid-19-simulation/README.md

 Move it to the cloud folder:
 `cp eud_mpi_omp cloud && cd cloud`

-Run the code:
+Run the code, including the members of the population (e.g., N = 100), the number of processes (e.g., 4), and the number of threads (e.g., 2):
 `mpirun -np 4 -hosts master,node1 -genv OMP_NUM_THREADS 2 ./eud_mpi_omp 100`

 ### Python/C pipeline

-Compile：
+First, increase the user limit:
+`ulimit -s unlimited`

+Compile the code：

-`gcc -fPIC -c euclidean_IO.c `
+`gcc -fPIC -c euclidean_IO.c`
 `gcc -shared -o euclidean_IO.so euclidean_IO.o`

-Calling from python:
+Update any desired parameters or variable in the python simulation script.
+Run the simulation script, calling the C code from Python:
 `python simulation.py`